-Need a quick and cheap way to take an El Salvador to Nicaragua bus?
-Local travel is the only way to go.
+Need a quick and cheap way to travel to Nicaragua?
+Looking for an El Salvador to Nicaragua bus?
+You don’t need to book a Tica bus or with a tour agency, local travel is the only way to go.
 It’s an easy trip that costs $13 and takes between 10-12 hours, so try to leave early and avoid crossing borders in the dark and missing your last bus at 5:30pm.

 Here’s a great step-by-step guide that will ensure more money in your pocket and less in the hands of over-priced tour companies and buses.